 If the customer were to later pay the invoice, ABC would simply reverse the entry, so that the allowance account is increased back to its former level.

-An alternative method is the direct write-off method, where you only recognize a bad debt expense when you can identify a specific invoice that will not be paid.
-Under this approach, you debit the bad debt expense and credit accounts receivable (thereby avoiding the use of an allowance account).
+An alternative method is the direct write-off method, where the seller only recognizes a bad debt expense when it can identify a specific invoice that will not be paid.
+Under this approach, the accountant debits the bad debt expense and credits accounts receivable (thereby avoiding the use of an allowance account).
 It is not the preferred method for recording bad debts, because it introduces a delay between the recognition of a sale and the recognition of any related bad debt expense (which violates the matching principle).

 Accounting for Early Payment Discounts

-If you offer customers a discount if they pay early and they take advantage of the offer, then they will pay an amount less than the invoice total.
-You need to eliminate this residual balance by charging it to the sales discounts account, which will appear in the income statement as a profit reduction.
+If a company offers customers a discount if they pay early and they take advantage of the offer, then they will pay an amount less than the invoice total.
+The accountant needs to eliminate this residual balance by charging it to the sales discounts account, which will appear in the income statement as a profit reduction.

 For example, ABC International offers a $100 discount to a customer if it pays a $2,000 invoice within 10 days of the invoice date.
 The customer does so.
 ABC uses the following entry to record the transaction: